 CONCERTS & EVENTS

-The FALCON Saturday Evening Concerts and St. Andrew’s Festival Fringe Lunchtime Concerts are free (with the exception of the Live Orchestra Concert on 11th February).
+The FALCON Saturday Evening Concerts and St. Andrew’s Festival Fringe Lunchtime Concerts are not ticketted, although donations are welcomed.
 A licensed bar is available for wine and soft drinks.
 Posters and programmes may be downloaded by clicking on the underlined links.

 2017 Series of FALCON Concerts

 - Saturday 8th July – 6.30pm: Anna Hashimoto (clarinet), Emily Ross (oboe) and Nina Ashton (bassoon).

 - Saturday 14th October – 6.30pm: Svetlana Mochalova (cello) and Slava Sidorenko (piano)